Total fertility rate

-A 2024 map of countries by fertility rate.
-Blue indicates negative fertility rates.
-Red indicates positive rates.

 The total fertility rate (TFR) of a population is the average number of children that are born to a woman over her lifetime, if they were to experience the exact current age-specific fertility rates (ASFRs) through their lifetime, and they were to live from birth until the end of their reproductive life.

 As of 2023, the total fertility rate varied widely across the world, from 0.7 in South Korea, to 6.1 in Niger.
-Among sovereign countries that were not city states or microstates, in 2024 the following countries had a TFR of 1.0 or lower: South Korea, Taiwan, Thailand and Ukraine; the following countries had a TFR of 1.2 or lower: Argentina, Belarus, Chile, China, Colombia, Costa Rica, Estonia, Italy, Japan, Lithuania, Poland, Spain, and Uruguay.
+Among sovereign countries that were not city states or microstates, in 2025 the following countries had a TFR of 1.0 or lower: China, South Korea, Taiwan, Thailand, and Ukraine; the following countries had a TFR of 1.2 or lower: Argentina, Belarus, Chile, Colombia, Costa Rica, Estonia, Italy, Greece, Japan, Lithuania, Malta, Poland, Spain, and Uruguay.

-Fertility tends to be inversely correlated with levels of economic development.
+Several socioeconomic factors affect fertility, and presently approximately two thirds of the world's population lives in countries which have below replacement fertility rates.
+Currently, the vast majority of countries which have above replacement fertility rates are situated in Africa, while the fertility rate is very low in much of East Asia.
 Historically, developed countries have significantly lower fertility rates, generally correlated with greater wealth, education, urbanization, and other factors.
 Conversely, in least developed countries, fertility rates tend to be higher.
 Families desire children for their labor and as caregivers for their parents in old age.
 Fertility rates are also higher due to the lack of access to contraceptives, generally lower levels of female education, and lower rates of female employment.
+Since the 1960s, global decreases in total fertility rates may also reflect effects of pollution on reproduction.

-From antiquity to the beginning of the industrial revolution, around the year 1800, total fertility rates of 4.5 to 7.5 were common around the world. ^{76-77,} After this TFR declined only slightly and up until the 1960s the global average TFR was still 5.
+From antiquity to the beginning of the industrial revolution, around the year 1800, total fertility rates of 4.5 to 7.5 were common around the world.
+After this TFR declined only slightly and up until the 1960s the global average TFR was still 5.
 Since then, global average TFR has dropped steadily to less than half that number, 2.3 births per woman in 2023.
+Sub-Saharan Africa is the fastest growing world region, with 30% of all global births being in that region in 2021.
+Among individual world countries, in 2024, births in India amounted for the highest global share, with 17.4% of all global births, followed by China, with 6% (see List of countries by number of births).

 The United Nations predicts that global fertility will continue to decline for the remainder of this century and reach a below-replacement level of 1.8 by 2100, and that world population will peak in 2084.